SatyamRaj1/SatyamRaj1/README.md

 Cryptography and Network Enthusiast: I've worked on cryptography and implemented various TCP and UDP connections in C++.

-Machine Learning Aficionado: I've built machine learning models from scratch using Python.
+Machine Learning Aficionado: I've built machine learning models from scratch using Python, worked in LLMs for research to detect racial, religous and gender bias.

 Algorithms & Data Structures: I excel in DSA and problem-solving.